17 Absolute Best Cameras for Blogging and Vlogging in 2023

 Interchangeable lenses and accessories – You can customize and build your DSLR to your liking.
 For example, you can opt to use a wide-angle lens to capture sceneries, a telephoto lens to isolate a subject far from you, a prime lens if you want a sharper image for your film, and so on.
 Mounts, triggers, and flashes are also replaceable to accommodate your needs.

-DSLRs are a bit pricey, but you may opt to buy a cheaper body and a good, expensive lens to lessen the price.
-You can mix and match however you want!
+DSLRs are a bit pricey, but you may buy a cheaper body and a good, expensive lens to lessen the price.
+Of course, you can mix and match however you want!

 Unfortunately, there are also disadvantages that you have to consider when buying a DSLR.
 The disadvantages include the following: